yig/GMU-CS425/README.md

 * 2023-09-21: Fixed `wgpuRenderPassEncoderSetBindGroup()` to use the correct group index.
 * 2023-09-22: Graphics mentions to multiply the texture aspect scale by whatever scale the sprite asks for.
 * 2023-09-22: Mentioned not to release bind groups before calling wgpuRenderPassEncoderEnd().
+* 2023-09-22: Mentioned that the restriction on releasing bind groups before calling wgpuRenderPassEncoderEnd() will be fixed in a future version of wgpu-native.